ABOUT ABDOMINAL PAIN

 When severe or chronic abdominal pain is a concern and potentially minor conditions have been ruled out, it is important that more serious conditions are considered so that the proper abdominal pain treatment plan can be discussed and prepared for.
 Examples of more serious abdominal pain conditions include:

 - Abdominal aortic aneurysm

 - Ruptured ectopic pregnancy

 - Ischemic bowel

 - Perforated stomach or intestine

 Anytime you feel abdominal pain, which you may think of as stomach pain or belly pain, and are unsure what has caused it, we believe that you should seek medical advice.
 Our urgent care medical team is extremely experienced with a broad number of abdominal conditions and is equipped to make a diagnosis and treatment plan in a timely manner.
-After an initial discussion and examination, we will likely draw blood to be sent to our CLIA/COLA-certified onsite laboratory.
+After an initial discussion and examination, we will likely draw blood to be sent to our onsite laboratory.
 Our lab contains state-of-the-art technology and skilled professionals, allowing us to discover potential medical conditions within minutes.
 Our focus on timeliness sets us apart from other urgent care facilities as we understand that when pain is involved, every minute matters.

-What causes minor stomach pain?
+What are the causes of abdominal pain?